yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/externalgroupmember.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a member of an [externalGroup](externalgroup.md) used to set permissions on external content added to Microsoft Graph.
+> [!NOTE]
+> Membership changes could take up to an hour to reflect the changes.

 ## Methods